JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-08-testing_ember_application_first_steps.markdown

   - frontend
   - ember.js
   - selenium
 excerpt: "Ember.js provides great tools for testing your frontend, enable us to write faster, deeper, and more reliable checks than end-to-end tools, as Selenium.
-Let's test the UI, not through the UI. "
+Let's test the UI, not through the UI."
+toc: true
+toc_icon: "cog"
 ---

 # The problem with testing the UI using Selenium